Inertial Hopf-cyclic homology: The Hopf-cyclic quantization

-An interesting, due to the geometric examples it covers, class of coalgebra-Galois extensions is called a quotient coalgebra-Galois extension.
-In this setting, one lets $H$ to be a Hopf algebra, $I \subseteq H$ a coideal right ideal, and $A$ a right $H$-comodule algebra via $\nb:A \to A \ot H$.
+An interesting, due to the geometric examples it covers, class of coalgebra-entwined algebra extensions are the \emph{quotient module coalgebra-comodule algebra extensions}.
+In this setting, one lets $\C{H}$ to be a Hopf algebra, $\C{I} \subseteq \C{H}$ a coideal right ideal, and $A$ a right $H$-comodule algebra via $\nb:A \to A \ot \C{H}$.
 Then the composition